Trust img

 How is inflammatory breast cancer diagnosed?

-IBC diagnosis starts at home when patients notice breast tenderness, inflammation or redness.
-At the CK Birla Hospital, our doctors will use a combination of diagnostic methods to confirm the diagnosis:
+Diagnosis begins when patients notice unusual changes such as redness, breast swelling, or skin thickening.
+At CK Birla Hospital, our oncologists use a combination of clinical examination and advanced imaging to confirm IBC:

 Inflammatory breast cancer: Stages